 - Signal Service Notes, No.1., Report, The Michigan Forest Fires of 1881., Published by Authority of the Secretary of War., Washington D.C.
 Office of the Cheif Signal Officer 1882

-Related Thumb Disaster Stories of the 1881 Fire
+Related Michigan Thumb Stories Like the 1881 Fire

 - 1871 Fire – The Great Lakes Burned – In Michigan’s Thumb, the situation could not be worse.
 The prevailing winds brought embers and dense smoke from the other Michigan fires burning in the west.
 Within hours over 2,000 lives were lost and millions of acres burned.